tlkaaa/online-learning-forum/README.md

 # Online Learning Management System

-> This was a school project from the course Web Information Systems

 > [!NOTE]
-> This project was hosted on UQ private cloud
+> This was a school project from the course Web Information Systems and was hosted on UQ private cloud which have stop providing support

 ## About